By Chris Alberta, president of Alberta Enterprises, Inc.

 From the minute they enter college, there will be a barrage of offers from creditors.
 Even the “6 months same as cash” couch that the first apartment needs so bad can cost them more than quadruple what it’s worth.
 While some folks have the discipline to pay off credit cards every month, most do not.
 We, as a culture, have forgotten the power of accomplishment in paying for things in full…saving to get them, and learning to wait.
 How many families suffered from adjustable rate mortgages that allowed for balloons and credit lines that wildly exceeded real values?
 It’s all too common now to hear of the family that lost a home and had to start over with horrible credit history and damaged pride!

 Tell your kids: “Almost everything can wait.
 With life expectancy nearing 100…you’ve got plenty of time to indulge.
 But do so with peace of mind, not the anxiety of mounting bills and climbing interest.
-Nothing is more empowering than having no debt.”
+Nothing is more empowering than having no debt and avoiding loans whenever possible.

 Future retirement may last as long as actual employment, and health care costs will be ON THE MOON.